mehulagg/gitlab_test/doc/user/group/epics/index.md

 ## Use cases

-- Track a group of issues together that contribute to a single feature.
+- Suppose your team is working on a large feature that involves multiple discussions throughout different issues created in distinct projects within a [Group][/user/group].
+With Epics, you can track all the related activities that together contribute to that single feature.
 - Track when the work for the group of issues is targeted to begin, and when it is targeted to end.
 - Discuss and collaborate on feature ideas and scope at a high-level.